aiidateam/aiida-core/aiida/sphinxext/tests/workchain_source/index.rst

     :module: demo_workchain
     :expand-namespaces:

+The following workchain checks that the directive works also when no outline is specified:

+.. aiida-workchain:: EmptyOutlineWorkChain
+    :module: demo_workchain

 The command is also hooked into ``sphinx.ext.autodoc``, so AiiDA processes will be properly documented using ``.. automodule::`` as well.

 .. automodule:: demo_workchain